markjacksonfishing/katacoda/sysdig-container-visibility/step2.md

 ![Sysdig architecture](https://github.com/katacoda-scenarios/sysdig-scenarios/raw/master/sysdig-container-visibility/assets/sysdig_diagram.png)

 Sysdig can operate both on the real-time data from a system, or on previously captured data.
-This allows users to debug in real-time, but also capture data that can be analyzed later on, when a container doesn't exist anymore, or shared with other members of the team.
+This allows users to debug in real-time (as well as capture data that can be analyzed later on when a container doesn't exist anymore), or share with other members of the team.

 ## Install and run Sysdig